 When you refinance you close an old account and open a new account with new credit.
 This process will affect your credit score.

-If you are planning to take up refinancing in the future and not immediately then the impact of refinancing on your credit should not be of much concern to you.
-Unless you are in talks with making another large financial decision like buying a car or house.
+If you are planning to take up refinancing in the future and not immediately, then the impact of refinancing on your credit should not be of much concern to you.
+Unless you are in talks about making another large financial decision like buying a car or house.

 Even applying for a credit card can be a huge financial decision as it sets up a new line of credit which can affect your credit score.

-Taking a number of large financial decisions in a short period of time will lead to a number of hard pulls and can categorize you as a financial risk in the eyes of a lender.
+Taking several large financial decisions in a short period of time will lead to several hard pulls and can categorize you as a financial risk in the eyes of a lender.
 In case you do get an inquiry on your credit give it about two years and then take another large financial decision.
 These two years will help the inquiry settle down on your credit report.

 Worried about your tuition?
-Learn more about student loans
+Learn more about best student loans

 To help prevent your credit score from being affected by refinancing you need to try and apply only with the lender you are comfortable with.
 Whose terms and conditions are best suited for your financial conditions.
-Minimize the number of applications with different lenders as this will result in a number of hard pulls which will affect your credit score.
+Minimize the number of applications with different lenders as this will result in several hard pulls which will affect your credit score.